-The DHS is mandated to establish and facilitate a sustainable process of housing development in collaboration with provinces and municipalities.
-This mandate is derived from Section 3 of the Housing Act, 1997 (Act 107 of 1997).
-The department's core responsibilities are to determine national policy and national norms and standards for housing and human settlements development, set broad national housing delivery goals, provide funding resources to provinces and metropolitan municipalities, and monitor the financial and non-financial performance of provinces and municipalities against these goals.
-In executing these roles and responsibilities, the department also builds capacity for provinces and municipalities, and promotes consultation with all stakeholders in the housing delivery chain.
+The DHS derives its core mandate and responsibilities from Section 26 of the Constitution of the Republic of South Africa.
+1996 and Section 3 of the Housing Act, 1997 (Act 107 of 1997).
+This allows the department, in collaboration with provinces and municipalities, to establish and facilitate a sustainable process for the development of housing.
+The DHS does this by determining national policy and national norms and standards for the development of housing and human settlements, setting broad national goals for the delivery of housing, providing funding to provinces and metropolitan municipalities, and monitoring the financial and non-financial performance of provinces and municipalities against these goals.
+In executing these roles and responsibilities, the department also builds capacity for provinces and municipalities, and promotes consultation with all stakeholders in the housing delivery chain, including other sector departments, civil society and the private sector.